aniruddhdoki/ma4230-complex-final/README.md

   - `previousGeneration` = the 2d array containing the field array the previous generation
   - `deadColor` = the color of the dead cells as a hexcode
   - `liveColor` = the color of the live cells as a hexcode
+  - `canvasid` = the id of the `<canvas>` element
+  - `seedProbability` = the probability of a cell being alive on initialization.
+The higher the number, the less live cells the grid will start with.

 - Functions
   - `initializeField()`